& Guilds of

 London Art School is an independent organisation and operates entirely

 without public funding.
 That being said, we are committed to providing

 access to our courses on the basis of talent and not just

 affordability, and to helping students identify the sources of funding

 available to them.

 If you are a UK student on one of our BA (Hons) degree courses, and you don't already hold an undergraduate degree, you are eligible to apply for a loan from the Student Loan Company.
 These loans cover both tuition fees and maintenance.
-Please note that this will not cover all your fees (but approximately 50%).
-Further information on all aspects of student funding is available at: www.direct.gov.uk/studentfinance and www.studentfinanceengland.co.uk
+Please note that this will only cover up to Â£6000 of your fees.
+Further information on all aspects of student funding is available at: www.direct.gov.uk/studentfinance and www.sfengland.slc.co.uk

-Professional and Career Development Loans
+and Career Development Loans